rdhyee/working-open-data-2014/lectures/day19.md

 * [Project Progress Report 2](https://bcourses.berkeley.edu/courses/1189091/assignments/4885127) (April 15)
 * [Project Progress Report 3](https://bcourses.berkeley.edu/courses/1189091/assignments/4885128) (April 22)

-(I may be modifying these assignments to have to publish your individual progress reports so that everyone can read them.
-I may also have us do peer-review.)
+Note: I may be modifying these assignments to have to publish your individual progress reports so that everyone can read them.
+I may also have us do peer review.

 Questions: